Petrol, diesel prices remain steady across metro cities: Check fuel rates here

-Petrol and diesel prices remained unchanged for 92 days in a row across metro cities on Saturday, February 5.
+Petrol and diesel prices remained unchanged for over 93 days in a row in the domestic market on Sunday, February 6.

 Last month, the Delhi government had reduced the value-added tax on petrol from 30 per cent to 19.40 per cent.
 With this, petrol prices in the national capital were slashed by Rs 8.56 per litre.